God's House of Hope receives community support during difficult times

-While Island food pantry, God’s House of Hope, has lost its monthly fundraiser due to COVID-19, vice president Becky Curry said the community is stepping up and showing support with generous donations that have kept the pantry afloat during this difficult period.
+While God’s House of Hope, which serves as Island’s food pantry, has lost its monthly fundraiser due to COVID-19, Vice President Becky Curry said the McLean County community is stepping up and showing support with generous donations that have kept the pantry afloat during this difficult period.

 Even still, Curry said God’s House of Hope is fortunate to have a supportive community to help it through these uncertain times.